lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - ~civics
 - STEM literacy
 - general non-automatic-learning areas
+- instruction
+- surveying and analysis
+- certification

 # Perception-Abstraction and disruptive effects of some processes of observation
 -